 The Nigeria MegaSurveyPlus covers two main structural provinces directly linked to the gravity-driven movement of the Akata Shale Formation (Figure 1).
 The eastern part of the dataset is in the transitional detachment fold zone and contains subtle faulting along with low wavelength folding of Eocene to Quaternary stratigraphy.
 The western part, situated in the outer fold and thrust belt, is dominated by closely spaced thrust faults (Figure 2).

 The Niger Delta Basin formed during the Late Cretaceous and contains up to 12 km of Late Cretaceous to Quaternary aged clastics deposited in an upward-coarsening regressive deltaic sequence.
 The main source rocks are Akata Formation marine shales and Lower Agbada Formation paralic shales.
-Proven reservoirs in the basin are found in unconsolidated sandstones of the Agbada Formation deposited as stacked turbidite channel and fan complexes.
-The largest accumulations are trapped in roll-over anticlines in the hanging walls of growth faults, however, hydrocarbons may also be found in fault closures and subtle stratigraphic traps.
+Proven reservoirs in the basin are found in unconsolidated sandstones of the Agbada Formation deposited as stacked turbidite channel-and-fan complexes.
+The largest accumulations are trapped in roll-over anticlines in the hanging walls of growth faults; however, hydrocarbons may also be found in fault closures and subtle stratigraphic traps.

-Reprocessing to enhance imaging of targets will improve the illumination of complex structures associated with the diapiric movement of the Akata Shale Formation.
+Reprocessing to enhance the imaging of targets will improve the illumination of complex structures associated with the diapiric movement of the Akata Shale Formation.

 Find Out More

 To arrange a data show of the Nigeria MultiClient data library, or talk with our experts about acquisition, imaging or integrated projects in Africa, contact firstname.lastname@example.org